 Can I get an Amen for flat surfaces?

-After an unrelenting undulating Day 4, the comparatively even 17km stretch from Red Range Campsite to Mayo Hut was just the ‘rest’ my exhausted legs had been screaming for.
+After an unrelentingly undulating Day 4, the comparatively even 17-kilometre stretch from Red Range Campsite to Mayo Hut was just the ‘rest’ my exhausted legs were screaming for.
 I spent the day zipping between dry creek beds, fields, forests and not so well worn paths.
-Thankfully, my ankles had finally adapted to the multitude of unstable surfaces.
+Thankfully, my ankles had finally adapted to the Flinders Ranges’ multitude of unstable surfaces.
 However, a self-contracted stomach bug had bubbled away overnight and threatened to derail my next few weeks.

 Heysen Trail Diary – Day 5

-I couldn’t believe the extraordinary width of the dry creek beds along this section.
-In this barren part of the world, it is unimaginable to think that a body of water ever existed to fill these often 50 metre wide waterways.
-When I finally found Mayo Hut sitting at the top of one of these mighty channels, later that evening, I made the startling realisation that I’d spent the day in complete solitude.
+I couldn’t believe the extraordinary width of the creek beds along this section.
+In this barren part of the world, it is unimaginable to think a body of water ever existed to fill these often 50-metre wide waterways.
+When I finally found Mayo Hut (my lodgings for the night) sitting atop one of these mighty channels late in the afternoon, I made the startling realisation that I’d spent the entire day in solitude.

 It was 1899 when the Mayo family moved to the small humble cottage on the banks of the Wonaka Creek.
 When they arrived at the homestead their main possession was courage, but they left the property with less.

 Trailwalker Article (1988)

-I hadn’t seen anybody for the entire day; no hikers, no farmers, no tourists, no cars, no planes, no signs of civilisation.
+I hadn’t interacted with the anybody for the entire day; no hikers, no farmers, no tourists, no cars, no planes, no signs of civilisation.
 Plus, there was still no mobile reception.
-Today was my first ever ‘Tomorrow When The War Began’ day.
-Anything could have happened in the outside world; I would be none the wiser (thankfully, Australia hadn’t been invaded when my mobile finally found some bars).
+Today was my first ‘Tomorrow When The War Began’ day.
+Anything could have happened in the outside world and I would be none the wiser.
+This is not a situation I can ever remember finding myself in.

 Mayo Hut was just what the doctor ordered.
 Bunks, mattresses, pots, pans and the most perfectly provincial fireplace made for a snug nights accommodation.
-But, I won’t lie, after 5 days of wandering through the wilderness, I was ready for a pub, another parmy and a town.
-Next stop, the tourism centre of the Flinders Ranges, Hawker.
+But, I won’t lie, after 5 days of wandering through the wilderness, I was ready for a pub and another parmy.
+Next stop, one of the most recognised tourism centres in the Flinders Ranges, Hawker.